 When you are a current, paid member, and after submitting at least one class, you and your family may register for as many classes as you desire that trimester.

 Our families enroll for co-op classes on Homeschool Life.
 To obtain an account on Homeschool Life with LEARN, you must be a paid LEARN member.
-For more on joining LEARN, please visit the LEARN website.
+For more on joining LEARN, please visit the Membership Page.

 CIRCLE FAQ & Guidelines

-We start preparing for each trimester one month prior to the next (i.e., we plan the spring/summer trimester in February, while finishing up with the fall/winter classes).
+We start preparing for each trimester one month prior to the next.
+Planning months occur in February, June, and October.
 Prior to the planning month, participants are welcome to chat about the classes they plan to offer (we will e-mail an official class reminder prior to class submission).